Xanax (alprazolam) For Dogs and Cats: Dosage, Side Effects, And Alternatives

 Scientists are still catching up when it comes to CBD’s effects for anxiety.
 Early studies in humans and smaller animals like mice are promising, but no studies of CBD for dog andcatanxiety have been performed yet.
 Still, we know that CBD impacts the endocannabinoid system, which dogs, cats, and humans all share.
 The endocannabinoid system helps regulate stress and fear responses.

-CBD oil for dogs with anxiety and CBD oil for cats with anxiety may help the body recover by interacting with cannabinoid receptors.
+CBD oil for dogs and cats with anxiety may help the body recover by interacting with cannabinoid receptors.
 We don’t know exactly how CBD’s calming effects work yet.
 But, working with the endocannabinoid system may help your pet stay calm in stressful situations.

 So far, research has not shown any serious side effects for CBD in dogs and cats.
 We’re still learning about how CBD works in animals, though, so it’s best to discuss trying CBD with your vet.
 Never change, replace, or stop your pet’s medications without your vet’s approval.